agcdtmr/sturdy-barnacle/dockerize-django-app/README.md

 $ docker run -it -p 8000:8000 <python-django-app or containerName>
 ```

+- After you do this, you can go to http://127.0.0.1:8000/ or http://localhost:8000 in your browser to see your dockerized app.

 - To see what Docker containers are running on your system (with their IDs):
 ```
 $ docker ps -a